 Supplied with the car is a Lotus Cortina Register document confirming the MKI retains its original bodyshell and records highlight that in 1984 the car was fitted with aluminium doors, bonnet and boot lid for further rally preparation.

-In the begining of this fabulous racers life, the Cortina was exported to Australia and spent several years seeing regular use from 1966.
+In the beginning of this fabulous racer's life, the Ford Lotus Cortina was exported to Australia and spent several years seeing regular use from 1966.
 Continuing to live a well-travelled life, the racer made its way to Japan, Miami, Sweden and arrived in Holland in 1995, where it would start its official rally career.
-During its time in Holland the Cortina was run for several years in the Tulpenrallye.
+During its time in Holland the Lotus Cortina was run for several years in the Tulpenrallye.
 First held in 1949, the Tulpenrallye (translated: Tulip Rally) is one of the oldest Dutch rallies, now in its 66th year, entrants must strictly be pre-1971 vehicles.
 Though organised in the Netherlands, 2,500 kilometres of the competition is run outside the country touring through France and Belgium.

-In 2016 the car was sold by 4 Star Classics to a Mr Kenanbraba, Surrey who held onto the car for a couple of years until this beautiful historic racing machine arrived into the hands of rare and classic car racing enthusiasts, DM Historics.
+In 2016 the 1965 Lotus Cortina was sold by 4 Star Classics to a Mr Kenanbraba, Surrey who held onto the car for a couple of years until this beautiful historic racing machine arrived into the hands of rare and classic car racing enthusiasts, DM Historics.

 EXTERIOR | THE LOOK

 The Lotus Cortina is finished in the factory iconic Lotus Ermine White and Sherwood green stripe.
 Retaining its original Lotus Cortina bodyshell, confirmed by Lotus Cortina Register.
 With years of recorded track use, understandably the body and paintwork have acquired the fetching competition scars.
 With this being said, the Cortina displays no major rusting and all bodywork is in great presentable condition.